dhrwrites/dhrwrites.github.io/_posts/2019-11-11-RogueWriter.md

 ![three]({{ site.baseurl }}/images/posts/rw_three.png)

+So here's my addition to this bestiary of devices ...

 **RogueWriter** is a portable device with a keyboard and display that makes it easy to write, without all the distractions a full laptop can offer.
 It is also, importantly, *easy to assemble*, requiring no soldering, case cutting, 3D printing or other finicky stuff.
 The parts can be